digital-work-lab/handbook/docs/teaching/lectures.md

 ## 4. Exams and documentation

-- Professor: Grade exams (adding bonus points if any, have failed exams reviewed by a second professor), deadline: 15.
+- Professor: Grade exams (adding bonus points if any, do not grade "vorbehaltlich geschriebene Klausuren"/"Unterschleif", do not dispose of empty exams, have failed exams reviewed by a second professor), deadline: approx. 15.
 September (summer term), ??? (winter term).
 - Professor: Send the exam sheets and two empty exams to the examination office after the exams are completed.
-- TODO: Versäumnis-Klausur? vorbehaltlich geschriebene Klausuren? und Unterschleif: direkt ans PA
+- Secretary: Empty exams (Versäumnis-Klausur): archive for one semester.
 - Professor: Analyse the evaluations and store the files (**TODO : owncloud/teaching/...**).
 - Secretary: Enter grades in Flexnow or create certificates ([script](https://github.com/digital-work-lab/handbook/tree/main/src/scheine)).
 - Professor: Document teaching efforts ([TODO : add link](..)) and submit documentation to the Dean's office ([Lehrverpflichtung](https://www.uni-bamberg.de/abt-personal/formulare-infos-und-merkblaetter/)).